-Compared to the rest of the Bay Area market, the Jackson Square region has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Bay Area market, the Jackson Square submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 9 listings have been listed, which means leases might be going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 12 listings have been listed, which means spaces are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 17% of the available space in the Jackson Square are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,420 sqft, there are still 0 listings below 2,000 sqft.
+Even though the median size is 4,500 sqft, there are still 0 spaces below 2,000 sqft.
 Most buildings in this area are around 3 floors.
-Most buildings in this market were built in 1907 and are Class C.
+Most buildings in this market were built in 1907 and are Class A.

 Construction is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst Jackson Square residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.